Northern Ireland Assembly divided by Irish language

 Dr Niall Comer, president of Comhaltas Uladh, the Ulster Irish language organisation, called the move a "blatant act of discrimination".

-Mr Givan said his original decision was not political, but Martin McGuinness this week cited the £50,000 cut as one of the reasons for his resignation as deputy first minister.
+Mr Givan said his original decision was not political, but Martin McGuinness cited the £50,000 cut as one of the reasons for his resignation as deputy first minister.

 The subject of Irish medium education (IME) is also hotly debated in the chamber, where arguments on whether or not to officially recognise an Irish medium school will invariably split the parties along traditional lines.